Ottawa’s most trusted and reliable moving company

 packing your things a lot easier with these simple techniques.

 It will pay off in the long run!
 Sturdy boxes, packing tape, bubble wrap, and packing peanuts can all be purchased at local moving or shipping companies.
 Wardrobe boxes and other specialty boxes can be found there too.
 Sturdy boxes can also be retrieved from wholesale companies, at no charge, after a shipment.
 Other great types of reasonably priced padding for your boxes include wadded-up newspaper, old pillows and blankets.
 The following is a list of tools and materials to make your packing go more smoothly:

-Wrap items individually.
 There are a variety of materials available, including bubble wrap and tissue.
 However, most professionals use bundles of clean, unprinted newsprint.
 Plates, books and things of a similar shape, should be loaded vertically to utilize their own maximum structural strength.
 Don’t overload cartons; keep them to a manageable weight.
 Fill in any voids and top off loaded cartons with wadded paper, then tape cartons securely.

 Pack according to the season if you’ll be putting some boxes in storage.
 Mark boxes accordingly so that when you arrive at your destination you can easily sort and unpack your items.